jajoosam/skrrt/README.md

 ![logo](public/meta.png)
 I spend several hours every week curating my music - I can't rely on Spotify recommendations to give me what I want.
 I want to be able to tell something the music I like instead of it predicting what I might like, very ambiguously.

-skrrt gives me the music I ask for.

-Skrrt takes in a filter for music in JSON like this, passes it on to the spotify API, and gets recommendations.
+skrrt gives me the music I ask for - it takes in a filter for music in JSON like this, passes it on to the spotify API, and gets recommendations.
 ```json
 {
     "name": "Study Music",